Set up an account, choose the right app, and add your first artwork record.

 - Studio supports unlimited artworks and rooms, 200 saved catalogs, documents, COA generation, original image storage, video uploads, and higher media limits.

-- Web subscriptions are managed through Stripe. iOS subscriptions are managed through the App Store and RevenueCat, then synced to the same account profile.
+- Web subscriptions are managed from Dashboard, Billing. iOS subscriptions are managed through the App Store.
+Plan access applies to the same account after payment processing finishes.

 Common fixes for login, sync, uploads, PDFs, viewing links, and billing access.